danieleteti/delphirftreport/README.md

 # RTF Reporting for Delphi (RRD for short)
 RRD is Delphi reporting engine based on RTF template.
 The project is still in alpha stage.
+No DLL’s, no ActiveX, no third party libraries dependencies, only pure native Delphi code.

 ## Usage guide
 ```delphi